hjalmers/angular-generic-table/README.md

 export class AppModule { }
 ```

-Configure the table in your component, in this case we're adding a basic example with static data to an component called StaticComponent.
+Configure the table in your component, in this case we're adding a basic example with static data to a component called StaticComponent.

 **Static Component**
 ```